greninja/PoU-Manifold/README.md

 ## Approach:

-- We have taken the smooth functions to be 3 smooth Bump Functions
+- We have taken 3 smooth Bump Functions corresponding to each of the 3 charts a single datapoint lies in, at a time.

 - Here we are taking the sets in open cover to be coordinate charts of a manifold, collectively forming a smooth [atlas](https://en.wikipedia.org/wiki/Atlas_(topology)), which are discs in R^2.